 The sports preparticipation physical (or preparticipation physical examination [PPE]) is a clinical examination used to evaluate athletes for injuries, illnesses, or other conditions that might increase the risk of harm to themselves or others when participating in sports.
-American Medical Society for Sports Medicine: preparticipation physical evaluation history form external link opens in a new window Although the PPE is often considered a screening tool, it can also be used to evaluate the suitability of athletes with known conditions in order for them to participate in a particular athletic endeavor.
+American Medical Society for Sports Medicine: preparticipation physical evaluation history form Opens in new window Although the PPE is often considered a screening tool, it can also be used to evaluate the suitability of athletes with known conditions in order for them to participate in a particular athletic endeavor.